 EU nationals studying in academic years 2019-2020 and 2020-2021

-If you’re currently in higher education, or starting in the 2019-2020 or 2020-2021 academic years, and assessed as eligible to receive loans and grants from Student Finance NI, you’ll continue to do so until you finish your course, whether the UK leaves the EU with a withdrawal agreement or without an agreed deal.
+If you’re currently in higher education, or starting in the 2020-2021 academic year, and assessed as eligible to receive loans and grants from Student Finance NI, you’ll continue to do so until you finish your course.

 This applies to all student finance from Student Finance NI for students in Northern Ireland for which EU nationals are eligible, including: